akilajuan/nba-player-performance/README.md

 ### Results
 - MAE = 3.80
 - RMSE = 5.08
+- **Efficiency Rating Impact**: The addition of the **Efficiency Rating (EFF)** improved the model's performance by offering a better representation of the player's overall contribution.

 ### Future Work
-- Use grid search or random search to optimize
+- Use grid search or random search to optimize the model.
-- Cross validate
+- Cross-validate the model for better performance.
+- Investigate the effect of additional features like player position and team statistics on performance prediction.

 ## How to Run this Project

 **Clone the repository**:
    ```bash
    git clone https://github.com/akilajuan/nba-player-performance.git